krzysztofzuraw/personal-blog/content/blog/webdav1.rst

 :tags: owncloud
 :category: blog
 :slug: python-webdav-part-one
-:headline: What is WebDAV and setting up one
+:headline: What is WebDAV and setting up such sever
 :header_cover: /images/covers/filesystem.jpg

 **I must confess I was ignorant.
 Recently I saw an application done by my